A Unifying Framework for Parallel and Distributed Processing in R using Futures

 Unfortunately, there is no \emph{exact} specification on what a foreach adaptor should support and how it should act in certain situations, which has resulted in adaptors behaving slightly differently.
 At their face value, these differences appear innocent but may cause different outcomes of the same code.
 In the best case, these differences result in run-time errors, and in the worst case, different results.
 An example of the former is the difference between \pkg{doMC} on Unix-like systems and \pkg{doParallel} on Windows.
 Analogously to \code{mclapply()}, when using \pkg{doMC}, globals and packages are automatically taken care of by the process forking.
-In contrast, when using \pkg{doParallel} with SNOW clusters, globals and packages need to be identified and explicitly exported, via additional arguments \code{.export} and \code{.packages} to \code{foreach()}, to the parallel workers running in the background.
+In contrast, when using \pkg{doParallel} with ``snow'' clusters, globals and packages need to be identified and explicitly exported, via additional arguments \code{.export} and \code{.packages} to \code{foreach()}, to the parallel workers running in the background.
 Thus, a developer that only uses \pkg{doMC} might forget to test their code with \pkg{doParallel}, where it may fail.
 Having said this, the \pkg{foreach} package does provide a rudimentary mechanism for automatically identifying and exporting global variables.
-However, it has some limitations that in practice require the developer to explicitly specify globals to make sure their code works with more backends.
+However, it has some limitations, that, in practice, require the developer to explicitly specify globals to make sure their code works with more backends.
 Some adaptors provide additional options of their own that are specified as arguments to \code{foreach()}.
 If the developer specifies such options, the \code{foreach()} call might not work with other adaptors.

 To develop \code{foreach()} code invariant to the parallel backend chosen requires a good understanding of how the \pkg{foreach} framework works and plenty of testing.
 This lack of strict behavior is unfortunate and might have grown out of a strategy of wanting to keep things flexible.
 On the upside, steps have recently\footnote{See the \pkg{foreach} issue tracker at \url{https://github.com/RevolutionAnalytics/foreach}.} been taken toward making the behavior more consistent across foreach backends, suggesting that it is possible to remove several of these weaknesses through a process of deprecating and removing unwanted side effects over several release cycles in close collaboration with package developers currently relying on such backend-specific properties.